-There are so many different factors.
-However, narrowing it down and examining your specific environment can enable you to zero in on the case.
+However, understanding your specific environment will help you to zero in on the cause.

-Among the most common causes of your dehumidifier freezing is quite simply the warmth of this room it’s in.
-Most dehumidifiers work ideally well at 65 degrees or over.
+Among the most common causes of a dehumidifier freezing is the warmth of this room it’s in.

-Another less common reason which could cause your dehumidifier to maintain freezing is the airflow through the system.
+Another less common reason that might cause your dehumidifier to freeze up is restricted airflow through the system.

-Hence, if you suspect your dehumidifier is not working accurately, you see the humidity isn’t dropping as it should.
-It should be a must that the device is more than normal.
-If that happens, disconnect it and check to find out if it requires maintenance.
+So, if you suspect your dehumidifier is not working properly and you see the humidity isn’t dropping as it should, then disconnect it and check to find out if it requires maintenance.